jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 Privatization; and
 (v) Net profit arising from the administration of IPPs.
 (b) Transfers from the National Government;
-(c) Proceeds from loans incurred to restructure or refinance NPC’s transferred liabilities: Provided, That all borrowings shall be fully paid for or settled by the end of the life of the PSALM;
+(c) Proceeds from loans incurred to restructure or refinance NAPOCOR’s transferred liabilities: Provided, That all borrowings shall be fully paid for or settled by the end of the life of the PSALM;
-(d) Proceeds from the Universal Charge allocated for Stranded Debts and Stranded Contract Costs of NPC;
+(d) Proceeds from the Universal Charge allocated for Stranded Debts and Stranded Contract Costs of NAPOCOR;
 (e) Official assistance, grants and donations from external sources;
 Page 67 of 100(f) Repayment by ECs of such ECs loans assumed by PSALM.
 Such repayments must be made within five (5) years from such assumption